iluvjava/Maths/Notebook 2.0/AMATH 515 (Optimization Fundamentals)/Duality Remastered/Lagrangian and Dualization Techniques.md

 ### **The Ultimate Lagrangian Example**

 Here we consider list of convex equality and inequality constraints paired up with a minimization on a convex objective function.

+TODO: Write this!

+---
+### **L1 Regularized Regression**

+TODO: Write this!

+We are interested in the Lagrangian of this problem.